AlexProgrammerDE/balena-minecraft-server/README.md

 * It works out of the box, just start it and it just works. :+1:
 * You can play anywhere.
 You can take the Pi to a friend, connect to his Wifi and enjoy playing. :video_game:
 * It is free.
-No costs, no big server and no complication. :moneybag:
+No costs, no big server and no complication. :free:
 * Why hosting on a computer?
 A Pi is power efficient! :rocket:
 * You can easy maintain the files on the Pi by using your PC. :computer: